Drug and Alcohol Detoxification: Withdrawal Symptoms and Detox Process

-From start to completion, the total length of detox will vary for each individual.
-It is tough to provide a universal timeline that fits every person’s situation for detox.
-Numerous factors are involved, including the type of substance being used, how severe the person’s dependence is, their overall health, and how much they used the substance or how long for.
+From start to completion, the total length of alcohol and drug detox will vary for everyone.
+Numerous factors are involved including the type of substance being used, how severe the person’s dependence is, their overall health, and how much they used the substance or for how long.

-- Alcohol: For many people, symptoms of alcohol withdrawal may begin as early as a few hours after the last drink and peak in intensity between 24–48 hours later.
-Seizures and other signs of over-excitation in brain activity may manifest within 12 hours to 2 days after the last drink; more rarely, some people remain susceptible to severe alcohol withdrawal delirium (also known as delirium tremens, or DTs), for as long as 3 days after the last use of alcohol.5
+- Alcohol: For many people, symptoms of alcohol withdrawal may begin as early as a few hours after the last drink and peak in intensity between 24 to 48 hours later.
+Seizures and other signs of over-excitation in brain activity may manifest within 12 hours to 2 days after the last drink; more rarely, some people remain susceptible to severe alcohol withdrawal delirium (also known as delirium tremens, or DTs), for as long as 3 days after the last use of alcohol.10

-- Benzodiazepines: These are associated with an acute withdrawal syndrome that may first develop within several hours to days after a person quits using relatively shorter-acting benzos (such as Xanax and Ativan), and last as long as one week for relatively longer-acting medications (such as Valium).6 Benzodiazepine withdrawal symptoms can remain troublesome for several days to weeks before resolving.
-Some people experience protracted withdrawal symptoms which, if left unmanaged, can reportedly continue for years.7
+- Benzodiazepines: These are associated with an acute withdrawal syndrome that may first develop within several hours to days after a person quits using relatively shorter-acting benzos (such as Xanax and Ativan), and last as long as one week for relatively longer-acting medications (such as Valium).5 Benzodiazepine withdrawal symptoms can remain troublesome for several days to weeks before resolving.

 - Opioids: Withdrawal can vary based on the duration of action of the involved opioid drugs.
-Short-acting opioids, such as heroin, are often associated with an onset of withdrawal symptoms around 8–24 hours after the last use which may last for anywhere from 4–10 days.
-Dependence on longer-acting opioids, such as methadone, more commonly results in withdrawal symptoms at 12–48 hours after the last use, with the total duration of withdrawal being 10–20 days.8
+Short-acting opioids, such as heroin, are often associated with an onset of withdrawal symptoms around 6 to 12 hours after the last use which may last for anywhere from 5 to 7 days.5 Dependence on longer-acting opioids more commonly results in withdrawal symptoms at 2 to 4 days after the last use, with the total duration of withdrawal being 10 to 20 days.3, 5

 What Are the Dangers of Detoxing Alone or at Home?

-Certain types of medication may be used for withdrawal management.
+Medication may be used for certain types of withdrawal management.
 The most common practice for managing alcohol withdrawal is the use of a relatively long-acting benzodiazepine to minimize symptoms such as agitation and decrease the risk of seizures.
 Phenobarbital or other anticonvulsant drugs are sometimes used for this purpose as well.3

 For opioids, several medications may be used to manage some of the difficult symptoms of withdrawal.
 These medication options include:3